Seanad Éireann

 Seanad elections are conducted through postal voting and use Proportional Representation – Single Transferable Vote (PR-STV).
 Similar to all other elections in Ireland.

-To be eligible to vote in a Seanad election you must be an Irish citizen, at least 18 years of age and have received a degree, other than an honorary degree from one of the above Universities.
+To be eligible to vote in a Seanad election you must be an Irish citizen, at least 18 years of age and have received a bachelor’s degree, master’s degree, or doctoral degree from one of the above designated Universities.
+Holders of an honorary degree are not eligible.
 You do not need to live in Ireland to be registered to vote on a Seanad university panel.

 Eligibility to be a candidate

-To contest an election on one of the two university panels you must be nominated by two registered electors for a university and eight other registered electors must assent to your nomination.
+To contest an election in one of the two university constituencies you must be nominated by two registered electors for a university and eight other registered electors must assent to your nomination.

 You do not have to be a graduate or connected to the university, but you do need to fulfil the normal eligibility criteria outlined above to be a Senator.